absorensen/numbers_go_brrrr/m5_optimization/README.md

 Much like the memory hierarchies there's levels to measuring performance.
 The easiest is just using your system's own task manager.
 On Windows you just click "ctrl+shift+esc" and click on the performance tab.
 No putting in print statements, no timing of functions, no installation, no nothing.
-You can see many of your cores are being used, how much memory (RAM) is being used, how is you GPU doing, how much is the disk being used.
+You can see how many of your cores are being used, how much memory (RAM) is being used, how is your GPU doing, how much is the disk being used.
 All of that.
-You will have to deduce what is happening, but if you are training a neural network, and you wonder why training is so slow, whip up task managers performance tab, see that the disk is being used quite aggresively while you are using hardly any of the RAM or GPU RAM, then you are probably loading all of your data from disk at all times without trying to save it in any type of RAM.
+You will have to deduce what is happening, but if you are training a neural network, and you wonder why training is so slow, whip up task manager's performance tab, see that the disk is being used quite aggresively while you are using hardly any of the RAM or GPU RAM, then you are probably loading all of your data from disk at all times without trying to save it in any type of RAM.
 Keeping your data in a higher level of the memory hierarchy should probably be your